pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/Views.md

 intents and purposes, `ReminderWithList` seems like a regular SQL table for which each row holds just two strings.
 We can simply query from the table to get that data in whatever way we want.

-### Inserting, updating and delete rows from views
+### Inserting, updating, and delete rows from views

 The other querying tools of SQL do not immediately work because they are not real tables.
 For example if you try to insert into `ReminderWithList` you will be met with a SQL error: